thehemi/Dibbr/README.md

 # Setup

-Download or locally build.
-Latest build is here
+Build locally, any build here is usually old

-Please use your own OpenAI key and discord keys.
-I created a file called MyAPIKeys.cs with a constructor for the partial class that sets the keys, I should have used the config file
+Please use your own OpenAI key and discord keys, the app will run you through the process and save to app.config

 ## Slack install Guide
 1. Createw a classic Slack app here https://api.slack.com/apps?new_classic_app=1